howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/about/index.md

 <br/><br/><br/>
 <hr/>
-Code.org&reg; and Hour of Code&trade; are trademarks of Code.org.
-The [Code.org privacy policy](http://code.org/privacy) governs usage of this web site.
+Letron&reg; and Hour of Code&trade; are trademarks of Letron.
+The [Letron privacy policy](http://letron.vip/privacy) governs usage of this web site.